glfw/glfw/README.md

  - [X11] Bugfix: Mouse button `GLFW_MOUSE_BUTTON_4` was never used
  - [X11] Bugfix: `glfwTerminate` could close an unrelated file descriptor
  - [X11] Bugfix: Some WMs (KWM, Fluxbox) did not respect cursor redefinition
+ - [GLX] Bugfix: The context flags debug bit was not set for OpenGL ES
+ - [EGL] Bugfix: The context flags debug bit was not set for OpenGL ES

 ## Contact